-Glacial-Interglacial Greenhouse Gases Records
+Glacial–Interglacial Greenhouse Gas Records

-The Antarctic ice core record covering the past 800 kyr provides an important archive to explore the carbon-climate feedbacks prior to anthropogenic perturbations (Brovkin et al., 2016).
+The Antarctic ice core record covering the past 800 kyr provides an important archive to explore the carbon–climate feedbacks prior to anthropogenic perturbations (Brovkin et al., 2016).
 Polar ice cores represent the only climatic archive from which past GHG concentrations can be directly measured.
-Major GHGs, CH4, N2O and CO2 generally co-vary on orbital time scales (Loulergue et al., 2008; Lüthi et al., 2008; Schilt et al., 2010) (Chapter 2), with consistently higher atmospheric concentrations during warm intervals of the past, pointing to a strong sensitivity to climate (Figure 5.4).
-Modelling work suggests that the carbon cycle contributed to globalise and amplify changes in orbital forcing, which are pacing glacial-interglacial climate oscillations (Ganopolski and Brovkin, 2017), with ocean biogeochemistry and physics, terrestrial vegetation, peatland, permafrost and exchanges with the lithosphere including chemical weathering, volcanic activity, sediment burial and marine calcium carbonate compensation all playing a role in modulating the concentration of atmospheric GHGs.
+Major GHGs, CH4, N2O and CO2 generally co-vary on orbital time scales (Loulergue et al., 2008; Lüthi et al., 2008; Schilt et al., 2010b; Chapter 2), with consistently higher atmospheric concentrations during warm intervals of the past, pointing to a strong sensitivity to climate (Figure 5.4).
+Modelling work suggests that the carbon cycle contributed to globalise and amplify changes in orbital forcing, which are pacing glacial–interglacial climate oscillations (Ganopolski and Brovkin, 2017), with ocean biogeochemistry and physics, terrestrial vegetation, peatland, permafrost and exchanges with the lithosphere including chemical weathering, volcanic activity, sediment burial and marine calcium carbonate compensation all playing a role in modulating the concentration of atmospheric GHGs.

 Since AR5, the number of ice core records and the temporal resolution of their data for the last 800 kyr have improved, in particular for the last 60 kyr.
 Additionally, the advent of isotopic measurements on GHGs extracted from air trapped in ice, allows for more robust source apportionments and inventory assessments.
-The ensuing discussion will thus mainly focus on these two specific aspects.
+Therefore, the ensuing discussion focuses on these two specific aspects.